-In accordance with the Texas Department of Health immunization schedule, recommendations and adopted by the Texas Board of Health and published in the Texas Register annually, a child or student shall show acceptable evidence of vaccination prior to entry, attendance, or transfer to a child care facility or public or private elementary or secondary school, or institution of higher education.
-Children enrolled in child care facilities, pre-kindergarten, or early childhood programs shall have the following; diphtheria, pertussis, rubeola (measles), rubella, mumps, tetanus, Heaemophilus influenza type B, poliomyelitis, hepatitis B, and varicella (chicken pox), Hepatitis A, and invasive pneumococcal .
+In accordance with the Texas Department of Health immunization schedule, recommendations are adopted by the Texas Board of Health and published in the Texas Register annually, a child or student shall show acceptable evidence of vaccination prior to entry, attendance, or transfer to a child care facility or public or private elementary or secondary school, or institution of higher education.

 Exclusions from compliance are allowable on an individual basis for medical contraindications, reasons of conscience, including a religious belief, and active duty with the armed forces of the United States.
 Children and students in these categories must submit evidence for exclusion from compliance as specified in the Health and Safety Code, 161.004(d), Health and Safety Code 161.0041, Education code, Chapter 38, Education code, Chapter 51, and the Human Resources code, Chapter 42.

-A student may be provisionally enrolled for 30 days, if the student has an immunization record that indicates the student has received at least one dose of each specified age-appropriate vaccine.
+A student may be provisionally enrolled if the student has an immunization record that indicates the student has received at least one dose of each specified age-appropriate vaccine as required by TAC Title 25, Rule 97.66.
+To remain enrolled, the student must complete the required subsequent does in each vaccine series on schedule and as rapidly as is medically feasible and provide acceptable evidence of vaccination.
 If at the end of the 30 day period, a student has not received a subsequent dose of vaccine, the student is not in compliance and the school shall exclude the student from school attendance until the required dose is administered (Rule 97.66, Title 25 of the Texas Administrative Code).

 Texas Minimum State Vaccine Requirements for Students